What is 5G home broadband?

 How do I know if I can get 5G broadband where I live?

 If you can get a 5G signal on your smartphone, you’ll be able to get 5G broadband too.
-5G broadband providers Three, EE and Vodafone all have tools that will you let you check their 5G network coverage in your area before you sign up to a 5G broadband deal.
+5G broadband providers Three, EE and Vodafone all have tools that will let you check their 5G network coverage in your area before you sign up to a 5G broadband deal.

 The 5G routers offered by all three providers will also allow you to connect to the 4G network, depending on the signal strength, although the download and upload speeds are likely to be considerably slower for 4G broadband.